poweradmin/poweradmin-docs/docs/installation/remote-setup-guide.md

 ## Limitations

-When running PowerAdmin remotely, be aware of these limitations:
+When running Poweradmin remotely, be aware of these limitations:

 1. Increased latency for database operations
-2. Network dependency (if the network connection fails, PowerAdmin cannot manage zones)
+2. Network dependency (if the network connection fails, Poweradmin cannot manage zones)
 3. Some advanced operations may be slower due to API calls
 4. Limited to features available through the PowerDNS API and database